kamari-a/chatbot/README.md

 Currently users can communicate with the bot using text input.
 Voice input will be added soon.

 # Instructions
-Enter your text into the input field to start your conversation.
+Enter your text into the input field and press enter/return on your keyboard to start your conversation.

 # Browser Support
 Please note that support for Web Speech API speech recognition is currently limited to Chrome for Desktop and Android.